secretstartups/handbook/travel/index.html.md

 VPNs can help you reach services or sites that are blocked, get contents that are not available abroad or let you browse the internet as if you were home (with your own language preselected).

-- [ZenMate](https://zenmate.com/) - Great application with a good 7 days free trial
+- [ZenMate](https://zenmate.com/) - Great application with a good 7-day free trial
 - [Opera](http://www.opera.com/) - Has a built in free VPN

 _Note that a VPN may not always work as intended.
 For example both Netflix and China have blocked certain VPNs, limiting their usefulness._